jpgordon00/PlayFabUnityUpdater/README.md

 > Files are requested through a Cloudscript Function that includes the files URI, a unique name, and a name for the resulting file when downloaded.
 A use case for this would be to identify each file through the 'Name' attribute.
 Another use case for this would be to modify the function to include additional metadata.
 - Client requests URI for and only downloads missing files.
 - Incase of error during a download, the updater removes partially downloaded files and not completed downloads.
 On the next update invokation, the updater will only request the URI's for and download missing files.
 > UpdateHandler.cs provides access to elapsed time, progress and how many times the update process is re-invoked.
 Updates are checked for on every player login.

+> UpdateHandler.cs also provides cleanup in the case of a new update downloaded.
+All base folders not matching the used version is always deleted, upon update invokation.

 # What I learned.
 - Best practices for deploying and developing Azure Functions apps using [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/).